jellerodenburg/super-py/README.md

 ```

 ## sales
 Generates a sales report with revenue and profit.
-User needs to specify a date range.
+Date range needs to be specified.

 | arg  | description         | input format  |
 | ---- | ------------------- | ------------- |